SecRedOps/SecRedOps.github.io/_posts/2020-08-01-How-To-Commission-an-OSINT-Task.md

 #### How to commission an OSINT investigation

 Firstly – what is OSINT?
-OSINT stands for Open Source Intelligence, and typically means information that is collectible via the open internet through a variety of methods, which can involve searching public code repositories, searching for public IP addresses and their internet facing software or social media research of entities online activities, plus a whole lot more.
+OSINT stands for Open Source Intelligence, and typically means information that is collectible via the open Internet through a variety of methods, which can involve searching public code repositories, searching for public IP addresses and their Internet facing software or social media research of entities on-line activities, plus a whole lot more.

 All this information can be collated and used to create intelligence reports for legal action such as; issuing cease and desist instructions, or just to become aware of adversaries and their methods and intentions.